Cynthia0293/Cyber_Project/README.md

 One is that we implemented GUIs for various pages, such as login page, registration page, server page, etc.
 Second, we specify the password policy.
 We specify that: Password must be a combination of 8 or more digits containing uppercase letters, lowercase letters, numbers, special symbols ( characters other than letters, numbers, underscores, Chinese characters).
 And the password entered twice during registration must be the same.
 If there is a problem, an error message will pop up and the user will be asked to re-enter the registration information.

-We store the user's username and password in the pgSQL database, and operations such as inserting and querying new users use SQL statements
+We store the user's username and password in the pgSQL database, and operations such as inserting and querying new users use SQL statements.
+The files we upload contain the database and java code files.